pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='example2'></a>Example #2: What packages & CVEs does my source code contain?

-### Determining source code org, repo, and commit SHA
+### Determining source code org, repository, and commit SHA

 In order to query a source scan for vulnerabilities, you need a Git org and Git repository, or the commit SHA.
 Find these by examining the source scan resource.